Aviah/one-click-django-docs/deployment.md

 Deployment is fairly simple, since the whole site is stored on a single server.
 All the deployment actions run on this one server: code updates, `collectstatic` for static files, and db migrations.

 To deploy, you push the master branch to the production remote at `@server:/home/django/mysite/site_repo`, and reload the code to mod_wsgi.
 The master branch should always be (closing) stable.
-Develop the new code in a separate branch, and merge to master when done.
+As you add or update your code, work in a separate branch, and merge to master when something is stable and ready for production.

 The on-going development progress is pushed to the central project repository at `@server:/home/django/mysite.git`.
-This is the dev repo `origin` remote, which is separated from the production site repo.
-So you can push often to save your progress to this repo.
-Simply use `git push`.
+This is the `origin` remote of the development repository.
+This repo is separated from the production website.
+You can push often to save your progress to this repo.
+Simply use `git push` or `git push --all`.

-After you pushed a new master version that is ready for production, deploy  it to the website repo, where the code is actually loaded to Apache mod_wsgi.
+After you pushed a new master version that is ready for production, deploy  it to the website.

 *Note: Deployment commands are provided with a fabric fabfile.
 The fabfile is saved at your home directory.
-To use fabric you need a public ssh key without a passphrase.*
+To use fabric, you need a public ssh key without a passphrase.*

 ## Before You Deploy